adamgall/julia-collins-takehome/README.md

  -Paste the network you copied from the truffle console into the New RPC URL input

- -If metamask requires a Chain Id, go into truffle console and enter in 'web3.eth.chainId()'
+ -If metamask requires a Chain Id, go into the truffle console and enter in 'web3.eth.chainId()'